carlos-osorio-developer/belle-bikinis/README.md

 # Project Name: Bella Bikinis Online Shop

-This is an online shop for Bella Bikinis, a brand for beach bikinis & dresses, which you can get directly from your home.
+Belle Bikinis is the front-end layout of an online shop for a bikinis and dresses store.
+It has two pages, the main page, and the search results page.

 ## Description

-The main page features a header with a navigation bar, a slider for the most popular items and three different sections for bikinis of 2 and 1 pieces, and beach dresses.
+The main page features a section with a slider for the most popular items and three different sections for item categories.

+The search page features a section in which the user can select the categories or filters for their searches.
+Next to the other section which displays the search results.

+Both, main and search pages, have a header with navigation and search bar, and a footer with navigation, social icons, and copyright.

-It is based on HTML, CSS, SASS and Bootstrap.
+This project is based on HTML, CSS, SASS, and Bootstrap.

 ## Built With